OfficeDev/generator-office/readme.md

 $ npm start
 ```

+>**Note**: Office Add-ins should use HTTPS, not HTTP, even when you are developing.
+If you are prompted to install a certificate after you run `npm start`, accept the prompt to install the certificate that the Yeoman generator provides.
+For more information about enabling HTTPS for your add-in, see [Installing the self-signed certificate](src/docs/ssl.md)]

 Browse to the 'External' IP address listed in your console to test your web app across multiple browsers and devices that are connected on your local network.

 ![](src/docs/assets/browsersync.gif)